canonical/operator-workflows/README.md

 More information about Trivy testing can be found [here](TRIVY.MD).

 * test_and_publish_charm: Builds and publishes the charm and its resources to appropriate channel, as defined [here](https://github.com/canonical/charming-actions/tree/main/channel).
+External OCI image resources (resources with `upstream-source` defined) will also be downloaded from the upstream source and uploaded to the Charmhub.
 The following parameters are available for this workflow:

 | Name | Type | Default | Description |
 |--------------------|----------|--------------------|-------------------|